 4) Low Carbon Energy is the Key to Mitigation

 To limit warming by the end of the century to 2°C we need to cut emissions along the blue 450 ppm path.
-In this pathway a 310% increase in low carbon energy by 2050 helps to make avoiding 2°C by 2100 ‘likely’ (66-100%), and a concomitant reduction in non-renewable energy.
+In this pathway a 310% increase in low carbon renewable energy by 2050 helps to make avoiding 2°C by 2100 ‘likely’ (66-100%), and a concomitant reduction in non-renewable energy.

 5) Delaying Till 2030 Makes Mitigation Harder